protongraph/environment/README.md

 ### Get all the repositories

 + Clone ConceptGraph
-  - For now: **you need to use the standalone branch**
-  - In the future:
-    + The master branch is usually the latest stable release
+  - The master branch is usually the latest stable release
-    + develop is the bleeding edge, untested version
+  - develop is the bleeding edge, untested version

 ```
 git clone --recurse-submodules https://github.com/HungryProton/concept_graph